Public Policy (2022 - 2024)

 Wagner Core Courses

 All public policy majors must take these three courses.
 Together, they count as 12 of the 16 credits that CAS students are allowed to take in the other schools of the University; any additional Wagner courses will also count against the 16 points.
-Students must petition the Office of Academic Standards, Silver 909, 212-998-8140, for permission to take additional credits outside of the College.
+Students must consult with the College Advising Center (Silver Center, Room 905; 212-998-8130), for permission to take additional credits outside of the College.
 No Wagner courses can count toward the 64 credits that internal or external transfer students to the College are required to complete in CAS (-UA) courses.

 The Politics of Public Policy

 UPADM-GP 101 No prerequisites.
 Offered every semester.
 4 points.

 Quantitative Analysis for Public Policy

 UPADM-GP 111 Prerequisite: Introduction to Microeconomics (ECON-UA 2) or equivalent.
-No substitutions or exemptions.
+All public policy majors must take this course; there are no exemptions.
 Satisfies the College Core Curriculum Quantitative Reasoning requirement for public policy majors only.
 Other students cannot use to satisfy QR Core requirement (no exceptions).
 Offered in the fall.
 4 points.

 Introduces students to basic statistical methods and their application to management, policy, and financial decision-making.
 Covers the essential elements of descriptive statistics, univariate and bivariate statistical inference, and some multivariate analysis.
 Emphasizes applied statistics and data analysis making.

 The Economics of Public Policy

 UPADM-GP 140 Prerequisite: Introduction to Microeconomics (ECON-UA 2) or equivalent.
+All public policy majors must take this course; there are no substitutions for or exemptions from this requirement.
 Offered in the spring.
 4 points.

 Core Courses in Ethics and Justice

 All public policy majors must take one of these courses.
 For descriptions of and prerequisites for the CAS options, please see the economics, philosophy, and politics sections of this Bulletin.

 Ethics and Society